Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 How long does maintenance continue?

 In cases where maintenance is awarded, there are presumptive amounts for the maintenance awards if the above two tests to not apply.
 The issue is the length of the marriage at the time the case is commenced.
-Under Illinois law through to January 1, 2018 the length if the court follows the guidelines is based on simply multiplying the numbers of years married by the following:
+Under Illinois law from January 1, 2018, the current length is presumed to be:

 |Years 1-7||Years 8-14||Years 15-20|